rash2020/job-application-tracker/README.md

 A simple desktop application built with Python and PySide6 to help you keep track of your job applications.

-It lets you record where you've applied, track application status, take notes, and visualize your progress with a built-in dashboard.
+It lets you record where you've applied, attach your resume and cover letter, paste job descriptions, track status, and visualize your progress with a built-in dashboard.

 ---

 ## 🧰 Features

 - ✅ Add, edit, and delete job applications
-- 🗂️ Track company, position, date applied, notes, and status
+- 🗂️ Track:
+  - Company, Position, Date Applied
+  - Notes and Job Description
+  - Attached CV/Resume and Cover Letter
 - 🔍 Search by company or job title
-- 📊 Visual dashboard showing:
+- 📊 Visual dashboard with:
   - Total applications
-  - Applications per status (e.g., Applied, Interviewed)
+  - Applications per status (Applied, Interviewed, etc.)
   - Interviews scheduled
+- 📎 View job descriptions and open attached files directly
-- 🧾 Export your job applications to CSV
+- 📤 Export your job applications to CSV
-- 💾 Local SQLite database (no setup required)
+- 💾 Local SQLite database (`jobs.db`) — no setup required

 ---